 - Young people living with a physical disability is expected to increase by 5% or 175 people by 2028.
-In addition, those living with hearing loss is also set to increase by 6% or 405 people. - The population with a learning disability is expected to increase by 47 people taking the total to an estimated 1,550 by 2028. - There are existing accommodation support services that operate in South Derbyshire that assist people with mental ill health and learning disabilities to sustain their accommodation.
+In addition, those living with hearing loss is also set to increase by 6% or 405 people. - The population with a learning disability is expected to increase by 47 people taking the total to an estimated 1,550 by 2028.

+There is accommodation with support provision that operates in South Derbyshire to assist people with mental ill health and learning disabilities sustain their accommodation.
 The level of current provision meets the current level of need; however, the Council should to plan for future supported housing provision to address the identified growth of these groups.